 For women who are pregnant, the pelvic floor undergoes a lot of stress because of the extra weight of your baby.
 Pregnancy is the number one thing that can lead to a weaker and tense pelvic floor.
 If you’re pregnant or thinking about getting pregnant, you can protect your pelvic floor and your sexual health by having a pelvic floor check-up after your first trimester.

-Vaginal birth can increase risks of having bladder issues, and tearing of the pelvic floor muscles.
+Vaginal birth can increase the risk of having bladder issues, and tearing of the pelvic floor muscles.
 This tearing can lead to scar tissue build up and can cause issues during sex after birth.
 It’s a misconception that women who give birth by c-section will not have issues down there after birth, but, no matter how you deliver, pregnancy puts a lot of stress on your pelvic floor.
 Birth preparation with a pelvic physiotherapist can reduce the risk of tearing during delivery and the risk of sex issues after birth.

 Even if you’re not pregnant or haven’t given birth, feeling pain during sex is common and can put a strain on your romantic relationship.
 Share your sexual health needs with your partner and explain that pelvic floor issues are natural and usually treatable.

 While you are healing, there are things you and your partner can do to improve intimacy.
 Certain positions can give you more control during sex and allow you to slow things down the moment you feel pain.
 And don’t forget, proper lubrication is key!
 These options can help, but, sometimes penetration can be just too painful for some women.
 Remember, penetration during sex is not the only way to experience intimacy.
 Talk with your partner and figure out what works best for both of you.